SAP-samples/btp-discovery-for-leanix/Excercises/ex5/README.md

 ## Excercise

 1. Open the 'Diagrams' tab
-2. Select one of the SAP BTP Reference Architecture dagrams
+2. Select one of the SAP BTP Reference Architecture diagrams
 3. Click on 'Use template' to turn the temaplate into an editable diagram
 > [!TIP]
 > The "raw import" using the draw.io XML file format allows you to easily import diagrams from other sources as well